You are here

 How Farmers Can Cope With Less Cash

-The credit for farming in Iowa is tightening up, and the situation is expected to get worse in 2018.
+The credit for farming in Iowa is tightening up, and the situation is expected to get worse.

 Last year, ag lenders spent some time resetting debt and putting payout schedules in place.
 And, to keep from scare-mongering here, last winter’s efforts by bankers to soften the blow on debt that couldn’t be paid is considered to be the second winter of those measures.

 A major problem is that some farmers have used up their working capital.
 When that happens, there is no money to operate on.
 For the past two crop seasons, better yields have kept many farmers’ working capital above water, but there wasn’t any improvement on that working capital.

 John Jensen, farm financial adviser, Iowa State University Extension, is charged with helping farmers find a way out of the financial mess they might be in.
 He says that meetings being held right now between farmers and their bankers are finding some farmers unable to get credit for this year’s planting season.